 Bandwidth calculation:

-A basic 1 Mbps Ethernet link handles this with 84% headroom.
+Total bandwidth: About 20 KB/s, or 160 kbps.
+A basic 1 Mbps Ethernet link still has about 84% headroom.

 Python: MQTT QoS monitoring dashboard snippet: